Hover Motorsports: Winston Cup

 Hover attempted the 2005 Daytona 500 with Andy Belmont driving with sponsorship from Bootie Beer, but the team did not qualify.
 A lack of sponsorship kept the team from competing until the Ford 400, when they ran with a Dodge Charger and Aaron's sponsorship, with Long driving.
 The team did not qualify after a wreck in qualifying.
 Long and Hover partnered again for the 2006 Daytona 500 with Roadloans sponsorship, but a sour engine caused them to miss the race.
 The team has been inactive since Roadloans departed, and the crew assisted Long and his No. 46 Cupp Motorsports team at the end of the season.
-The team would officially close in 2006.
+The team would officially close in 2010 after 5 further attempts in ARCA (2007 at Pocono 2 and Nashville 2 with Wayman Wittman and John Gill at Springfield, 2008 at Toledo 2 with Jake Francis, and 2010 at Daytona with Brad Lloyd; Francis and Lloyd did not qualify).